MaxGonzalez67304/digital-cv/README.md

 ## 🙋‍♂️ About me!

-I am Mexican, 21 years old, and I am coursing the eight semester of Ingeniería en Sistemas Computacionales (ISC) in Computer Engineering at the Universidad Autónoma de Aguascalientes.
+I am Mexican, 21 years old, and I am coursing the ninth semester of Ingeniería en Sistemas Computacionales (ISC) in Computer Engineering at the Universidad Autónoma de Aguascalientes.
 I am able to effectively solving problems, and also, able to easily learning any new technology.

 ## 🔚 My Goal